mozilla-l10n/documentation/tools/mercurial/creating_mercurial_patch.md

 Don’t forget the `--no-commit` part.
 If you do, the patch will be added to your repository and you’ll need to clone the original repository again.

 <!-- markdownlint-disable MD038 -->
 **Note:** You can drag and drop the patch file on the terminal on macOS to get its full path instead of typing it.
-In other words, type `hg import --no-commit ` (leave an empty space at the end), then drag the icon of the patch on the Terminal’s window, the path will appear automatically.
+In other words, type `hg import --no-commit ` (leave an empty space at the end), then drag the icon of the patch on the Terminal’s window: its full path will appear automatically.
 <!-- markdownlint-enable MD038 -->

 At this point you’re ready to modify the files, and create a new patch.
 The only difference is that you will need to use a different filename, for example `bug123456v1.patch`.